Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers face Jorge Soler and the Miami Marlins at Dodger Stadium on Saturday.
-First pitch is at 3:00 PM ET.
+The Miami Marlins and Luis Arraez take the field at Dodger Stadium against Miguel Rojas and the Los Angeles Dodgers on Saturday.

-The Marlins are +120 moneyline underdogs for this matchup with the favored Dodgers (-145).
-The over/under for the contest has been set at 8.5 runs.
+The Dodgers are listed as -190 moneyline favorites in this matchup with the Marlins (+155).
+The total for the contest has been set at 8.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.